-PMPs can handle most steps in the IPM process, but strong collaboration is still needed.
+While PMPs can handle most steps in the IPM process, strong collaboration is still an important piece of the process.
 The owner of the facility and all employees should be aware of signs of pest problems and promptly relay that information back.

 Documentation is proof of a strong IPM program.
 It can take many forms, from detailed service reports to trap layout maps.
-Documentation is helpful when clients are audited by a third-party.
-Even if clients are not audited, documentation makes the difference between a good pest management program and a better one.
+When clients are audited by a third-party, it is helpful to have detailed documentation of the pest management program.
+Documentation makes the difference between a good pest management program and a better one.

 There’s no magic potion to prevent pest presence, but having a proactive program in place can help reduce the chance of infestation.
 IPM requires client teams—including corporate members, store management, and all employees—and the pest management provider to be on the same page and work together against pest problems.

 Below are some of the best practices management and staff—at every level—can implement to reduce the risk of both pest infestations and regulatory problems:

 - Talk to the service technician during every service visit.
 As part of the client partnership, it is important for management to inform the PMP where pests have been sighted.
 Then, work with them to identify any issues or areas for improvement that may need attention.